AlessioCoser/alessiocoser.github.io/_drafts/why-i-avoid-orms.md

 If I want to retrieve only the first record I can use this one:
 `.first { int("id") }`.

-And what about a more complex object like an Employee?
-Here you are a simple implementation of the EmployeeRepository of the example above:
+And what about a more complex object like an `Employee`?
+Here you are a simple implementation of the `EmployeeRepository` of the example above:
 ```kotlin
 class MysqlEmployeeRepository(private val db: Database) : EmployeeRepository {
     override fun findEmployeesBornOn(month: Int, day: Int): List<Employee> {